IlanaFeldman/ST558-Project-2/README.md

    * ggplot2
    * gbm

-3. A link to the generated analysis
+3. A link to each of the generated analyses using automation

    * The analysis for [Lifestyle articles is available here](lifestyle.html)
    * The analysis for [Entertainment articles is available here](entertainment.html)